Why charter a yacht from Paros?

 The first step, of course, is to contact us.
 You can send us a request form for the period you wish to sail and within a few hours, you will get back an answer with the availability and our offer for the charter fee.

-Once you get the offer and you are really interested in it, you can “block” the yacht for seven days, so you will have time to think about it and organize your charter with your crew mates.
+Once you get the offer and you are really interested in it, you can “block” the yacht for seven days, so you will have time to think about it and organize your charter with your crewmates.
+Please have in mind that the duration of “block” may be less than 7 days, especially when the dates of your charter are in high season or last minute.
 In that case, we say that the boat is under “option” and we can not offer her in other requests.
 The boat will be under option only if you send us a mail requesting it.
 The first reply from us with the availability and the price doesn’t constitute an “option”.
 The second mail from you is necessary to continue further and block the yacht for the next seven days.
 If we don’t have any reply after a week then your “option” will not be valid anymore.

 The payment is done separately for the boat and the skipper.